 Everyone's situation will be different but candidates who might seek Dr Jake's mentoring include:

-- injectors who feel that their training missed things out or that they aren't fully sure about basic techniques
+- injectors who feel that their training missed things out or that they aren't fully sure about certain techniques

 - injectors who get nervous injecting or who lack confidence for whatever reason